wolas/checkout/README.md

 Checkout by wolas
 =================

-* Checkout fucntionality with a fully manageable discount system
+* Checkout functionality with a fully manageable discount system
 * each pricing_rule has a code, matched to every item to see wether it applies, the resulting items are called selected_items
 * Rules are defined by two parameters:
-  * Condition: which is a function over selected_items determining wether the discount can be aplied or not.
+  * Condition: which is a function over selected_items determining wether the discount can be applied or not.
 Return true or false
-  * Discount: again, a function over seleted_items which determines the amount to be disocunted. returns an Integer
+  * Discount: again, a function over selected_items which determines the amount to be discounted. returns an Integer
 * Helper methods are present to provide more human like coding.
 These include buy_more_than_x_get_y_off_each and buy_x_get_y_free
-* The main effort has been to provide a fully customizable discount system paired with beautifull syntax.
+* The main effort has been to provide a fully customisable discount system paired with Beautiful syntax.

 Considerations
 ----

-I wanted to exted the PricingRule class by allowing one instance to work on multiple codes and have multiple conditions.
+I wanted to extend the PricingRule class by allowing one instance to work on multiple codes and have multiple conditions.
 But I think that the same functionality is achieved by having multiple PricingRule instances with the same code.
 This also makes for easier understanding and using.